Heyuan Guangdong, China Travel Guide

 Risk between July and September.
 Strong winds, heavy rain, widespread flooding.
 Travel disruptions, flight cancellations, road closures possible.
 Stay informed and heed warnings.

 Summer temperatures feel uncomfortably hot and humid.
 Prolonged exposure may lead to overheating.
-Drink plenty of water and avoid strenuous activity during midday heat.
+Drink plenty of water and avoid strenuous movement during midday heat.
 Seek air-conditioned environments during the hottest parts of the day.

 July to September